rudderlabs/rudder-sdk-js/CONTRIBUTING.md

 For more information on the different ways in which you can contribute to RudderStack, you can chat with us on our [**Slack**](https://rudderstack.com/join-rudderstack-slack-community/) channel.

+## Adding your own integrations

+One way you can contribute to this project is by adding integrations of your choice for sending the data through their respective web (JavaScript) SDKs.

+### How to build the SDK

+- Look for run scripts in the `package.json` file for getting the browser minified and non-minified builds.
+The builds are updated in the `dist` folder of the directory.
+Among the others, some of the important ones are:

+  - `npm run buildProdBrowser`: This outputs **rudder-analytics.min.js**.
+  - `npm run buildProdBrowserBrotli`: This outputs two files - **rudder-analytics.min.br.js** (the original minified file, same as above) and **rudder-analytics.min.br.js.br** (the Brotli-compressed file).
+  - `npm run buildProdBrowserGzip`: This outputs two files, **rudder-analytics.min.gzip.js** (the original minified file, same as above) and **rudder-analytics.min.gzip.js.gz** (the gzipped compressed file).

+> We use **rollup** to build our SDKs.
+The configuration for it is present in `rollup.config.js` in the repo directory.

+- For adding or removing integrations, modify the imports in `index.js` under the `integrations` folder.

 ## Committing

 We prefer squash or rebase commits so that all changes from a branch are committed to master as a single commit.
 All pull requests are squashed when merged, but rebasing prior to merge gives you better control over the commit message.